-Use external sources, including industry whitepapers and case studies and internal data, such as examples of failed projects to build your case.
+Use external sources, including industry whitepapers and case studies, and internal data, such as examples of failed projects to build your case.

 Next, plan project management training sessions for relevant individuals.
-One of the key reasons people fail to change is a belief that they can’t learn something new.
+One of the key reasons people fail to change is the belief that they can’t learn something new.
 Training and upskilling helps people to feel competent and thus more confident with a new process.

 B. Gather Inputs from Your Team